-An overview of the factors that contributed to the increase in antiproton production can be seen in {cite the main paper}[2].
-One of these factors is the operational procedures that have streamlined and automated antiproton source production.
+There are many factors that have contributed to the increase in antiproton production [2], some of which can be attributed to the operational procedures that have streamlined and automated antiproton source production.

 Automation

 Automation has been added to a number of operational tasks related to both stacking antiprotons well as transferring antiprotons to the Recycler.
-A significant portion of the automation is the implementation of Rapid Transfers, which is covered in detail in {cite Jim’s paper} [3].
+A significant portion of the automation is the implementation of Rapid Transfers [3].
 Automation additions related to stacking antiprotons include a beam line tuner, stochastic cooling power management, and ion flusher.

+Table 1: Automation Tools